5 Beauty Editors Spill Their Best Kept Skin & Makeup Secrets

 What do beauty editors actually use on their face?

 If you want to know how to design an exceptional beauty routine, ask a beauty editor.
 They’re essentially walking, talking encyclopedias on everything hair, skin, nails, and makeup.
-When your daily 9-5 consists of interviewing the best beauty experts, testing out tons (seriously, tons) of new product launches, and researching for hours on end about the latest beauty-centered trends taking over both the internet [and what else? we say both which implies there’s two things they’re taking over], you learn a few beauty tips and tricks. [is our SEO beauty tips and tricks?
-If so, let’s make that reflective in the SEO hed and description]
+When your daily 9-5 consists of interviewing the best beauty experts, testing out tons (seriously, tons) of new product launches, and researching for hours on end about the latest beauty-centered trends taking over the internet you learn a few beauty tips and tricks.

 Among the array of beauty editors over the years, there are a few whose careers are nothing short of iconic, helming major titles like Allure, Cosmopolitan, and Harper’s Bazaar and launching must-have brands of their own.
 These legendary editors are the ones who first laid eyes on many of these once-fledgling trends (contouring, fashion mullets, and exfoliating toners, anyone?) and helped turn them into staples of the modern skin, hair, and makeup routine From the early aughts to now — which almost look the same, thanks to the revival of Y2K fashion — these beauty editors are a treasure trove of industry secrets.